MiguelBackAtItAgain/MarketSystem/README.md

 2. Follow the on-screen menu prompts to interact with the system.

 ## Dependencies
-The project uses the following Python libraries:
+The project uses the following Python libraries, these are part of pytest for automated testing of the code:
 - `colorama` (Terminal text formatting)
 - `pytest` (Testing framework)
 - `pluggy`, `iniconfig`, `packaging` (Supporting dependencies)